British Agricultural Revolution: Significance

 The Agricultural Revolution was part of a long process of improvement, but sound advice on farming began to appear in England in the mid-17th century, from writers such as Samuel Hartlib, Walter Blith and others, and the overall agricultural productivity of Britain started to grow significantly only in the 18th century.
-It is estimated that total agricultural output grew 2.7-fold between 1700 and 1870 and output per worker at a similar rate.
+It is estimated that total agricultural output grew by a factor of 2.7 between 1700 and 1870 and output per worker at a similar rate.
 Despite its name, the Agricultural Revolution in Britain did not result in overall productivity per hectare of agricultural area as high as in China, where intensive cultivation (including multiple annual cropping in many areas) had been practiced for many centuries.

 The Agricultural Revolution in Britain proved to be a major turning point in history, allowing the population to far exceed earlier peaks and sustain the country's rise to industrial pre-eminence.
-Towards the end of the 19th century, the substantial gains in British agricultural productivity were rapidly offset by competition from cheaper imports, made possible by the exploitation of new lands and advances in transportation, refrigeration, and other technologies.
+Towards the end of the 19th century, the substantial gains in British agricultural productivity were rapidly offset by competition from cheaper imports, made possible by the exploitation of new lands (particularly in the Western United States) and advances in transportation, refrigeration, and other technologies.

-The Agricultural Revolution in other countries was turning point too.
-In the agrarian societies, four families produced enough food for five families, that is for themselves and one more family.
-Not much manpower was available for non-agricultural activity.
-In the course of the revolution, one family began to produce enough food for five families.
-Much manpower was liberated from agriculture and became available for industry.
-Thus the Agricultural Revolution made possible the Industrial Revolution:
+The Agricultural Revolution in other countries was a turning point too.
+In traditional agrarian societies, average productivity was around 120% of subsistence; that is, four households could feed five.
+Little manpower was available for non-agricultural activity.
+Once agriculture improved, however, yields jumped drastically, such that one household could feed five, reducing the workforce needed for agriculture by 75%.
+Large numbers of workers were made available for other forms of employment, which created the conditions necessary for the Industrial Revolution:

 Unprecedented population growth followed and even more explosive was the growth of the non-agricultural sector.
 Barrington Moore stressed the "importance of getting rid of agriculture as a major social activity" in the formation of the working class.
 First, "rural proletariat" appeared; later, this mass moved to cities causing unprecedented urbanization.
 When the percentage of manpower engaged in agriculture declined from 80 to 60, occurred great social revolutions or reformations (revolution from above).
 The result was not liberte, egalite, fraternite; often the result was the opposite, with stronger autocracy.
 But in all cases, the power shifted from land owners to industrial entrepreneurs or central-planning states, marking "revolutionary break with the past."
 The ten-millennia Agrarian Age was succeeded by the Industrial Age.

 Today, agriculture accounts for 5% of the world product.
-But these 5% is the basis holding the rest 95% like a reverse pyramide.
+But these 5% is the basis holding the rest 95% like a reverse pyramid.
 The Second Agricultural Revolution created this basis and made possible our industry and other sectors of the modern civilization.
 Without this basis all this civilization, with all its technological progress, would collapse.
 "No modern development made us independent from Earth Mother, or Pachamama that feeds, as the Inca put it."